ScooloV/bbpedia/docs/dungeon_bowl/the_game_of_dungeon_bowl.md

 The others contain a rather explosive surprise for anyone who opens them!
 The full rules for chests can be found on page 31.

 #### PORTALS

 A series of magical portals are also placed throughout the dungeon.
-These are used for many things, from players trying to quickly manoeuvre through the dungeon, to coaches sending extra players in to aid the rest of their tearn-mates.
+These are used for many things, from players trying to quickly manoeuvre through the dungeon, to coaches sending extra players in to aid the rest of their team-mates.
 The full rules for portals can be found on page 32.

 #### TEAM RE-ROLLMARKER

 A coach is responsible for keeping track of how many team re-rolls they have and how many have been used.
 You may use either a single marker or several markers (one for each team re-roll) as you prefer.

 ### TEMPLATES